An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring: Evaluation

-One of the key challenges in these works is the development of environment- and outcome-based generative ML or probabilistic models.
+One of the key challenges in these works is the development of generative models based on the environment and outcomes or probabilistic models.
 These models act as simulated environments to assess the effectiveness of various approaches, a crucial factor given the high cost of data collection in real-world scenarios.
 The more closely the model can replicate real-world behavior, the more effectively the agent can learn and adapt.
 A second challenge, as highlighted by our experiments on certain cases such as BPIC\_2015s, is that data augmentation techniques may not provide the expected benefits.
 This could be due to their inappropriateness for cases with a large number of distinct activities.
 Therefore, in addition to the significance of the number of activities and prefixes in process traces, most process data suffers from data imbalance, with rare cases of violations in some instances.

+We conducted a complementary analysis in which we assessed model performance over different prefix lengths.
+In \Cref{fig:distance_prefix_all}, the Damerau–Levenshtein distance was presented as a line chart for each prefix size, with shaded areas signifying confidence intervals.
+The findings demonstrate that RL-based methods consistently performed better than the LSTM baseline, especially for longer prefixes.
+The penalisation process of RL's reward function, which imposes progressively harsher penalties on longer, inefficient traces, is responsible for this improvement.
+Furthermore, FORLAPS's augmentation component increased stability for all prefix lengths, which improved the model's capacity to generalise and sustain performance even when dealing with long traces.